benwang2/obsidian-f22/Rutgers/2022 Fall/336/Notes/Lecture 7.md

 Another way to index a table is to use secondary indexes.
 Secondary indexes are normal, non-unique indexes.

+Primary and secondary indexes are typically implemented internally by using b-trees, which allow for selecting and sorting ranges, or hash tables.

 Finally, there are FULLTEXT indexes.
 These indexes are useful only for full text searches done with MATCH() and AGAINST() clauses.